Orhan Kaynak

-Orhan Kaynak (born 1 March 1970 in Adana), also known as Küçük Orhan, is a retired Turkish footballer best known for his stints in the Turkish Süper Lig with Adanaspor, Trabzonspor, and Kocaelispor.
+Orhan Kaynak (1 March 1970 – 10 March 2026), also known as Küçük Orhan, was a Turkish football player and coach.
+A forward, he had stints in the Süper Lig with Adanaspor, Trabzonspor, and Kocaelispor.

-Professional career
+Playing career

-Orhan followed his brothers and graduated from the Adanaspor and joined the first team in the Süper Lig.
+Kaynak followed his brothers and graduated from the Adanaspor and joined the first team in the Süper Lig.
 He spent the rest of his career in the highest divisions of Turkey, with notable performances with Trabzonspor and Kocaelispor.

 Coaching career

-On 2 March 2018, Kaynak was appointed as the manager of Sarıyer.
-Kaynak won two games out of ten at Sarıyer.
+On 2 March 2018, Kaynak was appointed the manager of Sarıyer.
+He won two games out of ten at Sarıyer.

 On 12 June 2018, Kaynak was linked with a move to Elazığspor.
-Later on the month, he was officially announced as the club's new manager.
+Later in the month, he was officially announced as the club's new manager.
 After seven months, on 24 January 2019, Kaynak decided to resign from Elazığspor.
 The club was in a very bad economical condition and had a debt of 46 million Turkish lira, also with 12 players leaving the club.

 A few days later, on 28 January 2019, Kaynak was announced as the new manager of Boluspor.

+He was named as one of the assistant coaches when Fatih Tekke was announced as the new manager of Trabzonspor on 11 May 2025.

-Personal life
+Personal life and death

-Orhan was born in to a large family of 8 children.
+Kaynak was born in to a large family of eight children.
 His brothers Reşit, Kayhan, İrfan, İlhan and Ayhan were all professional footballers.
 He earned the nickname "Küçük Orhan" (meaning little Orhan), because Orhan Çıkırıkçı was in the same team at Trabzonspor.

+Kaynak died of a heart attack in Trabzon, on 10 March 2026, at the age of 56.